hapax/hapax.github.io/assets/teaching.md

 I know because that was my experience in high school.
 Maths bored me senseless.

-Let me give you a snapshot of the scrubland.
+Let me illustrate with a snapshot of the scrubland.
 Here are some exercises from a popular Australian textbook for the most advanced maths class.
 The subject is calculus, one of the great landmarks not only of